antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 - `RDFM_SERVER_KEY` - required when HTTPS is enabled; path to the server's private key.
 Additionally, the above also applies here.
 - `RDFM_WSGI_SERVER` - WSGI server to use, this value should be left default.
 Accepted values: `gunicorn` (**default**, production-ready), `werkzeug` (recommended for development).
 - `RDFM_WSGI_MAX_CONNECTIONS` - (when using Gunicorn) maximum amount of connections available to the server worker.
 This value must be set to at minimum the amount of devices that are expected to be maintaining a persistent (via WebSocket) connection with the server.
 Default: `4000`.
+- `RDFM_INCLUDE_FRONTEND_ENDPOINT` - specifies whether the RDFM server should serve the frontend application application.
+If set, the server will serve the frontend application from  endpoint `/api/static/frontend`.
+Before setting this variable, the frontend application must be built and placed in the `frontend/dist` directory.

 API OAuth2 configuration (must be present when `RDFM_DISABLE_API_AUTH` is omitted):